 All the above items are reported in the Balance Sheet at insurance valuations which are based on market values supplied by external valuers with specialist knowledge of these markets.
 These valuations are subject to review by the Council's Heritage Services staff and updated annually.

-Disposals of Heritage Assets
+Additions, Disposals and Impairment of Heritage Assets

-There were no disposals of any of the Council's Heritage Assets during either 2015/16 or 2016/17.
+There have been no additions to Heritage Assets during 2016/17.